EDSA: Route description

 EDSA crosses much of the northern part of Quezon City, passing through the Balintawak, Muñoz, and Project 7 districts.
 It sharply curves southwards after crossing the North Avenue-West Avenue Intersection in the Triangle Business Park.
-On the north side of EDSA is the SM City North EDSA.
-In front of it are the TriNoma mall and the Eton Centris or Centris Walk.
+On the north side of EDSA is the SM North EDSA.
+In front of it are the TriNoma mall, with the Eton Centris seen afterwards.
 ABS-CBN Broadcasting Center and its transmitter can be easily seen from EDSA and continues southwards, slightly turning westwards slowly until it leaves the Triangle Park after crossing the East Avenue-Timog Avenue Intersection, where the GMA Network Center is located.
-It continues through the district of Cubao, entering the Araneta Center after crossing the Aurora Boulevard Tunnel.
-In Cubao, several malls, infrastructure and offices are located, most notably the Smart Araneta Coliseum, the biggest coliseum in Southeast Asia.
+It continues through the district of Cubao, entering the Araneta City after crossing the Aurora Boulevard Tunnel.
+In Cubao, several malls, infrastructure and offices are located.
 The Avenue curves southwards and crosses Santolan Road near Socorro, where the twin bases of Camps Crame and Aguinaldo are located.
-The Greenhills Shopping Center and the Eastwood City are also located nearby.
 EDSA then continues on its route and serves as the boundary of the cities of San Juan and Quezon City.
-The People Power Monument can be seen on the northbound side of EDSA at its junction with White Plains Avenue.
-After 11 km in Quezon City, the Avenue will eventually leave the city and enter the City of Mandaluyong.
+Primex Tower, the tallest building in San Juan, is located on the southbound side of EDSA at its junction with Connecticut Street, while People Power Monument can be seen on the northbound side of EDSA at its junction with White Plains Avenue.
+After 11 km in Quezon City, EDSA will eventually leave the city, straddling along the boundary with San Juan.
 EDSA enters Mandaluyong after crossing the borders of the Ortigas Center.
-In the Ortigas Center, some notable buildings around the area are the Philippine Overseas Employment Administration building, Robinsons Galleria, SM Megamall, and the bronze EDSA Shrine, a memorial church to the 1986 Revolution.
+In the Ortigas Center, some notable buildings around the area are the Department of Migrant Workers building, Robinsons Galleria, SM Megamall, and the bronze EDSA Shrine, a memorial church to the 1986 People Power Revolution.
 It then curves smoothly westwards after it crosses Boni Avenue and Pioneer Street, and crosses the Pasig River via the Guadalupe Bridge, leaving the city of Mandaluyong.